Trusted WordPress tutorials, when you need them most.

 You need to deactivate all other plugins and activate a default WordPress theme.
 Try testing the plugin again.
 If it still does not work, then you might want to open a support thread.

-Visit the plugin’s page in the WordPress plugin directory and click on the ‘Support’ tab.
+Visit the plugin’s page in the WordPress directory and click on the ‘Support’ tab.
 Scroll down till you find the support form and fill it out.

 We hope this guide helped you choose the best WordPress plugin.
 You may also want to see our expert pick of the essential WordPress plugins for every website and our guide on how to install a WordPress plugin.